 Teachers and parents are now looking for online content that will help the students to continue with the education process.
 We understand that not all students have internet access, but for those that do, the following site provides tons of links.
 The web resources are broken down by course.
 If you know of other websites that should be added to this page, please go to the contact page and send the link.
 During this difficult time we must not give up on finding different ways of learning.
 Enjoy!

 Grade 3E of HBOIERC are learning about soils and the environment.
 They had the chance of digging up fresh vegetables, potatoes, beets and carrots.
 The digging and getting our hands dirty was so fun and exciting!
 They are very thankful and were humbled to take home for supper and for Thanksgiving!
 The next morning they said the potatoes were very delicious!
 Happy Thanksgiving from Grade 3’s.

 Helen Betty Osborne Ininiw Educational Resource Center CARES, we care about you, the students.
 We care about you, the parents.
 We care about you, our staff, and we care about the mental well-being of our beautiful community.
 We want to end the stigma surrounding mental health, and encourage you to go see our school counsellors, if the need arises.
-Our school has five counsellors, Violet Poker, Codie Muminawatum, Tina Crate and Robert Meadus.
+Our school has four counsellors, Sandra Hart, Violet Poker, Gem Robinson (York), Robert Meadus, and the Mental Wellness Worker Celena Keeper.
 They are here to provide you with, support, guidance, and are ready and waiting with an open heart and an open mind.
-Everyone at some point in their lives needs help with something, and it’s ok to admit that.
+Everyone at some point in their lives needs help with something, and it’s alright to admit that.
 We are here to help you deal with the stresses of school, home, and community life.
 We encourage you and your families to be more open and begin or continue communicating in an effort to live a happy and productive life.
 Together, we can help the youth and their families that struggle with mental health.
 Please remember HBOIERC CARES!